BIOL 189T/BIOL 174: Tropical Biodiversity and Conservation & Animal Behavior-Costa Rica, May 20-June 11, 2019

 BIOL 189T: Macroevolution

 Macroevolution is a 4-unit course in which we explore major themes in evolutionary biology through the primary literature and learn how to generate phylogenetic trees from DNA sequence data.
-One of objectives of this course is to teach you how to read and assimilate primary literature quickly.
+One of the objectives of this course is to teach you how to read and assimilate primary literature quickly.
 Every week, we “jigsaw” the primary literature assignments into groups of 3-4 students, and each group will be responsible for summarizing 1-2 papers, which we then go over as a group in class and “assemble” each group’s summaries.
 We will discuss the papers and then my lecture will synthesize the readings into the topic of discussion.
 The readings and lecture portion of this course will expose you to macroevolutionary principles and theory.
 The laboratory portion of the course will teach you the logistics of phylogenetic reconstruction and analysis.
 The course is literature intensive and requires extensive reading of primary literature.
 Do not be frightened by this!
 Learning how to read scientific articles and to think scientifically is quite possibly the most important part of an undergraduate education in the sciences.
 Assessments include written essays of major themes and will enhance scientific writing as well as mastery of the course content.
 The laboratory section will complement the theory discussed in the lecture by teaching you both the basic theory behind phylogenetic reconstruction and how to use modern computer algorithms to create phylogenetic trees.
-The lecture will meet for two 1 hour and 15 minute sessions per week, and the lab meets for one 3 hour session per week.
+The lecture will meet for two 1 hour and 15-minute sessions per week, and the lab meets for one 3 hour session per week.

 BIOL 189T: Conservation Biology